Lewiston–Nez Perce County Airport: Cargo

 Horizon Air served Lewiston from March 1983 to August 2018 with scheduled passenger flights initially as an independent air carrier and later via a code sharing agreement on behalf of Alaska Airlines.
 SkyWest Airlines started service to Lewiston in June 1996 as Delta Connection but only for a year, and then returned with Delta Connection service in January 2005.

-According to the Flight Aware website, SkyWest currently operates code sharing passenger service from the airport both as the Delta Connection with Embraer 175 regional jets on behalf of Delta Air Lines and also as United Express with Canadair CRJ-200 regional jets on behalf of United Airlines.
+According to the Flight Aware website, SkyWest currently operates code sharing passenger service from the airport as the Delta Connection with Embraer 175 regional jets on behalf of Delta Air Lines.